Blog9 Essential ERP features for the electronics manufacturing industry

 Many ERP solutions targeted at electronics manufacturers are equipped with IoT-enabled technology, which allows electronics manufacturers to provide remote assistance and software updates, which helps take preventive steps that eliminate the need for costly repairs in the future.

-9. Integration of ERP with Manufacturing Execution Systems (MES)
+9. Integration of ERP with manufacturing execution systems (MES)

 A full-fledged ERP geared towards electronics manufacturers should have the ability to be integrated with a manufacturing execution system (MES).
 An MES helps electronics manufacturers track and monitor granular production-floor operations,